hephaestushex/Rock-Game-by-HephaestusHex/README.md

 # Rock-Game-by-HephaestusHex
 A text based game of the rock cycle.

+THIS IS NOT A VIRUS.

+If you still think it is a virus(it is not.), then don't run.
+Have fun not playing it.

+Also, what would I gain???

+If you think it isn't (thank you), read on

 To run the game, click the code button and click download the zip file.

 Right click the zip file and click the extract button.